DataThirstLtd/azure.databricks.cicd.tools/README.md

 **Parameters**

--BearerToken: Your API token (see Bearer tokens below)<br>
--Region: The Azure Region that hosts your workspace - get this from the start of the URL for your workspace<br>
 -ExportPath: The folder inside Databricks you would like to clone.
 Eg /Shared/MyETL.
 Must start /<br>
 -LocalOutputPath: The local folder to clone the files to.
 Ideally inside a repo.
 Can be qualified or relative.<br>